-This section applies to long-only portfolios for trade constraints but not portfolio constraints.
-For long-short portfolios it applies to both trade constraints and portfolio constraints.
+This section is mainly for long-short portfolios, in which it applies to both trade constraints and portfolio constraints.

+For long-only portfolios it can apply to trade constraints.
+In general, it does not apply to portfolio constraints, but there is a catch with variance partition constraints as described below.
 A long-side constraint only involves assets that have long positions-the short positions are effectively treated as zero for the purposes of the constraint.
 Likewise, a short-side constraint only looks at assets with short positions.